 EU:n sininen kortti

 A residence permit intended for a third-country national who comes to an EU member state for highly qualified employment.
 See third-country national.

 A citizen of a member state in the European Union (EU) or in Iceland, Liechtenstein, Norway or Switzerland.
 EU citizens have the right to move freely within the territory of the Union.
 The provisions on free movement also apply to citizens of Iceland, Liechtenstein and Norway based on the EEA Agreement, as well as to citizens of Switzerland based on a separate agreement with the EU.
 See European Union (EU), European Economic Area (EAA).

 The European Economic Area is a common market.
 Member states of the European Union as well as Iceland, Liechtenstein and Norway belong to the European Economic Area.
 See European Union (EU).

 A long-term resident’s EU residence permit that can be issued to a third-country national after he or she has resided for a continuous period of five years within the territory of the European Union.
 The permit is valid until further notice.
 An EU residence permit bears the letters P-EU.
 See third-country national.

-The European Union is a political and economic union that has 28 European member states: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+The European Union is a political and economic union that has 28 European member states: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.